 - Sudden changes in your loved one’s will or life insurance

-Some of these signs are more subtle than others, so it’s important to always be on the lookout for indicators of mistreatment.
 If you suspect your family member is a victim of nursing home abuse, starting the process of filing a claim as soon as possible is essential, as there are legal deadlines for filing injury claims in New York.

 When Nursing Home Abuse Has Fatal Consequences

-If your loved one has passed away due to neglect or injuries sustained at a care facility, we understand the pain you must be experiencing.
+If your loved one has passed away due to nursing home neglect or injuries sustained at a care facility, we understand the pain you must be experiencing.
 As you mourn the loss of your loved one, filing a wrongful death claim is probably the furthest thing from your mind.
-However, when a care provider’s actions lead to fatal consequences, they must be brought to justice.

 - Medical bills